 meaning "son", also commonly used a component for compound names and surnames.

 Means "son of Alako

 meaning "son (of)".
-The Alakozai are a Pashtun tribe in Afghanistan.
+The Alakozai are a Pashtun sub-tribe of the Durrani

 ALAM Bengali (Muslim), Indian (Muslim), Hindi, Pakistani, Urdu, Arabic, Indonesian, Afghani

 Means "flag, banner, emblem", derived from the Arabic علم ('alam)